megabyte-labs/install.doctor/docs/CHEZMOI-INTRO.md

 a description of what each piece of information is used for as well as the name of the environment variable you can specify to bypass the prompt.

+If a description starts off with **Environment Variable Only** then the prompt system will not ask you for the default value.
+Instead, you should run `export VARIABLE_NAME="VALUE_HERE"` for each value you want to utilize before you proceed with the provisioning.

 ### Work Environment

 Set to true if you are setting up a work environment where things like Tor should